foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_transp.rst

 arithmetic for deep learning <https://arxiv.org/abs/1603.07285>`_.

-Optionally, a saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
+Optionally, a saturating ReLU activation function can be applied to the result of the convolution during the function's execution.
 For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

 The ``dilation_height`` and ``dilation_width`` parameter of ``mli_conv2d_cfg``